DevBerringer/Nuts-Bolts/README.md

 # Nuts-Bolts
-Dashboard application with the ability to track and manage inventory and create customer invoices for a fictitious company called Nuts &amp; Bolts.
+Dashboard application with the ability to track and manage inventory and create customer invoices for a fictitious company called Nuts Ect.
 Inventory is updated in real time as invoices and shipments come in.
 # nutsandbolts.frontend

 ## Project setup